Viktor Orbán: Second government (2010–2014)

-During the 2010 parliamentary elections, Orbán's party won 52.73% of the popular vote, with a two-thirds majority of seats, which gave Orbán enough authority to change the Constitution.
-As a result, Orbán's government drafted and passed a new constitution in 2011.
-Among other changes, it includes support for traditional values, nationalism, references to Christianity, and a controversial electoral reform, which lowered the number of seats in the Parliament of Hungary from 386 to 199.
-The new constitution entered into force on 1 January 2012 and was later amended further.
+In the 2010 parliamentary elections, Orbán's party won 52.7% of the popular vote but received a 68% majority of parliamentary seats due to the design of the post-communist electoral system.
+A two-thirds parliamentary majority is enough to change the constitution, and in 2011 Orbán's government drafted a new constitution behind closed doors, debated it for only nine days in the parliament, and passed it on a party line.
+Orbán rejected suggestions within his party to pursue a more cautious agenda.
+He would go on to amend the constitution twelve times in his first year in office.
+Among other changes, it includes support for traditional values, nationalism, references to Christianity, and a controversial electoral reform, which decreased the number of seats in the Parliament of Hungary from 386 to 199.
+The new constitution entered into force on 1 January 2012, replacing the Hungarian Constitution of 1949.